gearglow/ReptiliaWithATwist/The List.md

-Eventually Elysia and a much-chastened Snape returned from Elysia's mindscape, only a minute or two after they'd entered.
+Eventually Elysia and James returned to find a much-chastened Snape.

 "Ms. Potter," Snape said, somewhat hesitantly.
 "It seems I owe you an apology for my treatment of you these past years.
 There was no excuse and I shall endeavor to better my behaviour, both towards you and in general."